A Batyrev type classification of $Q$--factorial projective toric varieties: Introduction

-Let us first of all underline that Batyrev's techniques are deeply connected with the smoothness hypothesis: in fact the starting step of the induction proving \cite[Thm.~4.3]{Batyrev91} does not more hold in the singular set up, even for projective varieties, since there exist projective $\Q$--factorial toric varieties, of rank $r\geq 2$, do not admitting any numerically effective primitive collection although all their primitive collections are disjoint pair by pair, as Example~\ref{ex:noconverse} shows.
-Even for rank $r=1$ the singular case looks to be significantly more intricate than the smooth one, since the former necessarily involves some finite covering: in fact on the one hand the unique smooth complete toric variety with $r=1$ is given by the projective space and on the other hand a $\Q$--factorial complete toric variety $X$ with $r=1$ is the quotient of a weighted projective space (WPS, for short) under the multiplicative action of the already mentioned finite dual group $\mu(X)$ of the subgroup of torsion classes, as proved by V.~Batyrev and D.~Cox \cite{BC} and by H.~Conrads \cite{Conrads}.
+Let us first of all underline that Batyrev's techniques are deeply connected with the smoothness hypothesis.
+In fact the starting step of the induction proving \cite[Thm.~4.3]{Batyrev91} does not more hold in the singular set up, even for projective varieties: there exist projective $\Q$--factorial toric varieties, of rank $r\geq 2$, do not admitting any numerically effective primitive collection although all their primitive collections are disjoint pair by pair.
+Example~\ref{ex:noconverse} gives an account of this situation.
+Even for rank $r=1$ the singular case looks to be significantly more intricate than the smooth one, since the former necessarily involves some finite covering: in fact on the one hand the unique smooth complete toric variety with $r=1$ is given by the projective space and on the other hand a $\Q$--factorial complete toric variety with $r=1$ is a quotient of a weighted projective space (WPS, for short), as proved by V.~Batyrev and D.~Cox \cite{BC} and by H.~Conrads \cite{Conrads}.